centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-nginx-plus-restapi.md

 ## FAQ

-### How to check in the CLI that the configuration is OK and what are the main options for ?
+### How to test the Plugin and what are the main options for ?

 Once the Plugin installed, log into your poller using the *centreon-engine* user account and test by running the following command (Parameters such as ```api-username``` or ```api-path``` have to be adjusted):